Ictitherium: Description

-Ictitherium were around 1.2 m long, and looked more like civets than modern hyenas, possessing a long body with short legs and a possibly short tail.

 Palaeoecology

 It is speculated that I. viverrinum was an opportunistic feeder, and that it ate plants as well as medium-small mammals and birds.
 It would have consumed bone, as its teeth were much more suited for osteophagy than more basal hyaenids because its Hunter-Schreger bands (HSBs) were zigzag throughout the enamel with the exception of the cervix.
 I. viverrinum occupied a similar ecological niche as and competed with Hyaenictitherium wongii.
 Ictitherium was a very successful and abundant genus, with multiple fossils often being found at a single site.
+Based on studies of its limb morphology, it likely stalked through tall grass on its stilt-like legs, searching for prey before pouncing much like the modern maned wolf.